 Plenty of nappies and wipes, and food for baby.
 Also consider that the session could take up to four hours so it might be worth packing a snack for yourself, in case your photographer does not provide them.
 The studio should be at a fairly cosy temperature, to keep naked baby comfortably warm and sleepy.
-Bear this in mind when getting yourself dressed, as you don’t want to sit there and cook for hours.
+Bear this in mind when getting yourself dressed.
+You don’t want to sit there and cook for hours!

 9] Availability, location and fees

 Book as early into your pregnancy as you can, to reserve your time with your chosen photographer.
-If they are popular they will get booked up.
+Popular photographers will get booked up.

 Think about the logistics.
-Consider where they are based, how long it’s going to take you to get there – do you know how to get there? – and how early in the day you will need to be leaving the house with a very new baby and all the paraphernalia they require.
+Consider where they are based.
+How long is it going to take you to get there?
+Do you know how to get there?
+And how early in the day you will need to be leaving the house with a very new baby and all the paraphernalia they require?
 Check whether there is parking close by.
 Is the studio on the ground floor?
 How easy is access?

 10] Do your homework